damianhakert/damianhakert.github.io/source/strategy/index.html.md

 We want to achieve our goals in the following order:

-1. In 2015 we became the most popular on on-premises software development lifecycle solution and we want to continue that.
+1. In 2015 we became the most popular on-premises software development lifecycle solution and we want to continue that.

 2. We want to become the most revenue generating on-premises software development lifecycle solution